Breinify/brein-api-library-javascript-browser/documentation/plugins/ui-survey.md

 ### Step Numbers

 Step numbers (`fromStepNumber`, `toStepNumber`) are only emitted with navigation events.
-They represent the position within the sequence of rendered question pages and are derived from the active navigation history.
+They represent the position within the sequence of rendered pages and are derived from the active navigation history.

 Answer-related events intentionally do **not** include step transition data, as they do not imply navigation.